 Find more information about my various projects below.
 In addition to my work on projects at Scholars’ Lab and DH at W&L, I also maintain a github repository where I regularly contribute code for a range of projects in a variety of stages of completeness.

 I very much enjoy editorial work, which nicely combines my interests in digital humanities and writing pedagogy.
-I’ve served on the editorial board of The Programming Historian since 2017, where I have edited pieces on audiovisual transformation, publishing with Jupyter notebooks, network analysis, text similarity, web APIs, and data cleaning.
-In addition, I have served on the Editorial Collective of The Journal of Interactive Technology and Pedagogy since 2018, where I also co-edited Issue 18 with a special forum on data and computational pedagogy with Gregory Palermo and Kelly Hammond (forthcoming).
+I’ve served on the editorial board of The Programming Historian since 2017, where I have edited pieces on audiovisual transformation, publishing with Jupyter notebooks, network analysis, text similarity, web APIs, and data cleaning, among others.
+In addition, I have served on the Editorial Collective of The Journal of Interactive Technology and Pedagogy since 2018, where I also co-edited Issue 18 with a Forum on Data and Computational Pedagogy with Kelly Hammond and Gregory Palermo.
 I serve on the technical committees of both journals, which involves a range of responsibilities including coordinating work on GitHub, troubleshooting technical errors, and overseeing content migration.

 Representative editorial work:

 A Humanist’s Cookbook for Natural Language Processing in Python is a series of Jupyter Notebooks meant to contextualize common problems in Natural Language Processing for humanists with code blocks that can be copied to other situations.
-Co-authored with Rebecca Draughon, the project is geared towards intermediate students who have some experience but are struggling to take the next step in applying the methods to their own work.
+Co-authored with Rebecca Bultman, the project is geared towards intermediate students who have some experience but are struggling to take the next step in applying the methods to their own work.